korewireless/Super-Sim-Raspberry-Pi-Pico-Demos/README.md

     * [Source code](/sms-commands/main_sms_commands.py)
 * [**Get Started with Super SIM and Raspberry Pi Pico: Data Communications**](https://www.twilio.com/docs/iot/supersim/get-started-with-super-sim-raspberry-pi-pico-data-comms)
     * [Source code](/data-comms/main_data_comms.py)
+    * [Beeceptor](https://beeceptor.com/) &mdash; this example requires a Beeceptor endpoint URL, or similar.

 Use it either to save cutting and pasting code while following the guides mentioned above, or as the basis for your own [MicroPython](https://micropython.org) IoT application.